Action1Corp/PSAction1/README.md

 # PSAction1 - PowerShell interface to the Action1 API

 :stop_sign: **IMPORTANT, READ CAREFULLY!** _The module provided and outlined here along with examples are for an convenience.
 Though care has been taken to provide proper function and no adverse effects, each environment can be different.
 Carefully read, understand, and test before using in production, executing it on a test environment first.
 It is the responsibility of you, the user, to ensure all use function behaves as expected and creates no adverse conditions.
 Your use implies you have read and accept these conditions._
-# Action1 Corporation holds no liability for any damages directly or indirectly caused by running these tools and samples.

 ## Install from PowerShell Gallery
 Once installed from the PowerShell gallery, this module will remain resident and does not have to be explicitly imported on each execution.